MvvmCross/MvvmCross/docs/_documentation/developer-guide/value-converters.md

 ---
+layout: documentation
-title: "Value converters"
+title: Value converters
-excerpt: ""
+category: Developer-guide
 ---
 Value Converters in MvvmCross are used to provide mappings to/from logical values in the view models and presented values in the user interface.